Titleholder (horse)

-Titleholder (Japanese: タイトルホルダー, foaled 10 February 2018) is a Japanese Thoroughbred racehorse.
+Titleholder (Japanese: タイトルホルダー, foaled 10 February 2018) is a retired Japanese Thoroughbred racehorse and breeding stallion.
 He showed very promising form as a two-year-old in 2020 when he won his first start before finishing second in the Tokyo Sports Hai Nisai Stakes and fourth in the Hopeful Stakes.
 In the following spring he won the Yayoi Sho and ran second in the Satsuki Sho before returning in the autumn to record his biggest win in the Kikuka Sho.
 He improved again as a four-year-old when he added victories in the Nikkei Sho, Tenno Sho (Spring) and Takarazuka Kinen.

 Background

 Titleholder is a bay colt with a white stripe bred in Japan by the Okada Stud.
 As a foal in 2018 he was consigned to the Select Sale and was bought for ¥21,600,000 by Hiroshi Yamada.
 The colt was sent into training with Toru Kurita.

 He was from the first crop of foals sired by Duramente, who won the Satsuki Sho and the Tokyo Yushun and was named Best Three-Year-Old Colt in Japan for 2015.
-Titleholder's British-bred dam Mowen showed modest racing ability in Japan, winning five races from twenty-two attempts.
+Titleholder's British-bred dam Mowen showed modest racing ability in Japan, winning five races from twenty-two starts.
 She was a great-granddaughter of Lora, who was the dam of On The House and the female-line ancestor of Golden Horn.